Tennessee Motorcycle Accident Lawyer

 Some motorcycle crashes occur in the same manner as car crashes, but the outcomes are more severe.
 For example, if a car rear-ends another car at a stoplight at a low speed, both drivers may walk away from the crash with nothing but a dented fender.
 But when a car rear-ends a motorcyclist, a motorcyclist could be crushed, ejected, or pinned between two cars.

 Motorcyclists are often advised to wear bright colors and use lights to make themselves more visible, and the ways that riders position themselves on roadways may also improve visibility.
 Driving techniques and safety tips are included in driver education courses, such as those offered by the Tennessee Motorcycle Rider Education Program, which offers training for new and experienced riders alike.

 Even the most experienced, cautious motorcyclists may be involved in crashes, due to other motorists’ poor driving habits.
-When that crash causes injuries, you’ll need the help of someone who understands your rights and what course of action you can pursue.
+When that crash causes injuries, you’ll need the help of an experienced TN motorcycle accident lawyer who understands your rights and what course of action you can pursue.

 John R. Colvin has protected the rights of injured people in the Tennessee Valley, securing the best possible outcome for them and their families.
 Find out what we can do for you.
 Ask for your no-obligation consultation today by calling (931) 962-1044 or completing our online contact form.